CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        return self.value

-``BaseTimerStatus`` requires this method to be implemented to update its content every time it is requested by the internal timer.
+``BaseTimerStatus`` requires that this method be implemented to update its contents each time it is requested by the internal timer.

 The container